Christ-Mind-Teachings/cmi-jsb/_til/chap18.md

 Listen once more to My Words long since given to you in the Sermon on the Mount.

-"Therefore I say unto you, Take no thought for your life, what ye shall eat or what ye shall drink; nor yet for your body, what ye shall put on.
+> Therefore I say unto you, Take no thought for your life, what ye shall
+> eat or what ye shall drink; nor yet for your body, what ye shall put on.
+>

-"Is not the life more than meat, and the body than raiment?
+> Is not the life more than meat, and the body than raiment?
+>

-"Behold the fowls of the air; for they sow not, neither do they reap, nor gather into barns; yet your heavenly Father feedeth them.
-Are ye not much better than they?
+> Behold the fowls of the air; for they sow not, neither do they reap,
+> nor gather into barns; yet your heavenly Father feedeth them.
+Are ye
+> not much better than they?
+>

-"Which of you by taking thought can add one cubit unto his stature?
+> Which of you by taking thought can add one cubit unto his stature?
+>

-"And why take ye thought for raiment?
-Consider the lilies of the field, how they grow; they toil not neither do they spin; and yet I say unto you that even Solomon in all his glory was not arrayed like one of these.
+> And why take ye thought for raiment?
+Consider the lilies of the
+> field, how they grow; they toil not neither do they spin; and yet I
+> say unto you that even Solomon in all his glory was not arrayed like
+> one of these.
+>

-"Wherefore, if God so clothe the grass of the field, which today is and tomorrow is cast into the oven, shall he not much more clothe you, O ye of little faith?
+> Wherefore, if God so clothe the grass of the field, which today is
+> and tomorrow is cast into the oven, shall he not much more clothe you,
+> O ye of little faith?
+>

-"Therefore take no thought, saying, What shall we eat?
-Or What shall we drink?
+> Therefore take no thought, saying, What shall we eat?
+Or What shall we
+> drink?
 Or wherewithal shall we be clothed?
+>

-"For your heavenly Father knoweth that ye have need of these things.
+> For your heavenly Father knoweth that ye have need of these things.
+>

-"But seek ye first the kingdom of God (being interpreted His Consciousness) and His righteousness; and all these things shall be added unto you.
+> But seek ye first the kingdom of God (being interpreted His
+> Consciousness) and His righteousness; and all these things shall be
+> added unto you.
+>

-"Take, therefore, no thought for the morrow, for the morrow shall take thought for the things of itself.
+> Take, therefore, no thought for the morrow, for the morrow shall take
+> thought for the things of itself.
+>

-"Sufficient unto the day is the evil thereof."
+> Sufficient unto the day is the evil thereof.

-Do you need any more definite Commands or any more definite Promise than these? -- You who have consecrated yourself to Me, and call yourself My disciple.
+Do you need any more definite Commands or any more definite Promise than these?
+You who have consecrated yourself to Me, and call yourself My disciple.
 Listen!

 Have I not always provided everything?
 Have you ever been in need but